AlternativeFuel101

 Petroleum | Energy, Products, & Facts | Britannica

-Petroleum, complex mixture of hydrocarbons that occur in Earth in liquid, gaseous, or solid form.
-The term is often restricted to the liquid form, commonly called crude oil, but, as a technical term, ‘petroleum’ also refers to natural gas and the viscous or solid form known as bitumen, which is found in tar sands.
+A natural resource, petroleum is most often conceived of in its liquid form, commonly called crude oil, but, as a technical term, petroleum also refers to natural gas and the viscous or solid form known as bitumen, which is found in tar sands.

 What is Petroleum: Definition, Formation, Constituents, Types and Uses